-We saw earlier that these two z9 maps had four cities in common—but not much else:
+We saw earlier that these two z9 maps had four cities in common—but little else:

 Are there certain kinds of labels (such as cities) that the maps are more likely to have in common?

-Similar to what we did with Place labels in Part 1, let’s divide everything labeled on the maps into a handful of categories.
+Let’s divide everything labeled on the maps into a handful of categories.
+We’ll use these:

 Above, our z6 San Francisco map pair has 8 labels in common: 1 country sub-area (California) and 7 cities (Redding, Reno, Sacramento, San Francisco, San Jose, Fresno, and Bakersfield).